-- Descriptions of national action on certification, timber legality assurance, SFM, VPA, etc. - Product price trends - Trade and company news - Association profiles and contact information - A password accessed site for private enterprises to post company profiles or links to company websites - Updates on road, rail and port infrastructure developments - Contact links to national agencies.
+- Descriptions of national action on certification, timber legality assurance, SFM, FLEGT VPA, etc. - Product price trends - Trade and company news - Association profiles and contact information - A password accessed site for private enterprises to post company profiles or links to company websites - Contact links to national agencies

-To ensure the effectiveness of the proposed 'passive promotion' it will be important that the trade/industry profile website becomes widely known.
-This will require ITTO and participating member countries to continually promote the new web site.
+To ensure the effectiveness and use of the database it will be important that the trade/industry profile website becomes widely known.
+This will require ITTO, industry, and participating member countries to continually promote the new website with a view to attracting private sector and other funding for its maintenance.
 ITTO can do this through its various publications and at meetings/conferences.
 Member countries could be encouraged to assist in promotion of the new website.

-A regularly updated website as part of ITTO's homepage bringing together the vast intelligence ITTO already has on producer member country industry and trade and to include information provided directly by producer member countries, trade and industry associations, ITTO regional officers and private enterprises.
-There are synergies between this activity and the IMM project with each feeding data and information into the other.
+A website as part of ITTO's homepage bringing together the vast intelligence ITTO already has on producer member country industry and trade and to include information provided directly by producer member countries, trade and industry associations, ITTO regional officers and private enterprises.
+There are synergies between this activity and the IMM project [Activity 25] with each feeding data and information into the other.
+Work undertaken by other organizations in this area should also be considered.

 - IV.
-Beneficiary countries: ITTO member countries.
+Beneficiary countries: ITTO member countries

 - V. Duration: 24 months

 - VI.
 Budget US\$150,000